 View the application requirements for more information about our Administrative Fellowship.

 MU Health Care consistently receives recognition as a leader in providing high-quality, innovative health care services.
 MU Health Care received the designation as one of Missouri’s first Level I Time Critical Diagnosis Stroke Centers, the highest recognition a hospital can receive for its stroke program.

-MU Health Care is also a leader in the development and provision of leading-edge health care services by offering the Mizzou BioJoint℠, a breakthrough in the field of orthopaedic surgery.
+MU Health Care is also a leader in the development and provision of leading-edge health care services offered at the Mizzou BioJoint℠ Center, a breakthrough in the field of orthopaedic surgery.
 In 2014, the United Health System Consortium awarded MU Health Care the UHC Quality Leadership Award for demonstrated excellence in patient care.

 In 2015, MU Health Care received the global HIMSS Enterprise Nicholas E. Davies Award of Excellence for health care technology innovations that are improving patient outcomes.
 Also, for the seventh consecutive year, MU Health Care was recognized as one of the nation’s “Most Wired” health systems in 2017 for its leading edge health care information technology.